spco/git-novice/_episodes/09-conflict.md

 Git rejects the push because it detects that the remote repository has new updates that have not been incorporated into the local branch.
-What we have to do is pull the changes from GitHub, [merge]({{ page.root }}/reference/#merge) them into the copy we're currently working in, and then push that.
+What we have to do is pull the changes from Bitbucket, [merge]({{ page.root }}/reference/#merge) them into the copy we're currently working in, and then push that.
 Let's start by pulling: